timothyshull/programming_notes/hardware/digital_design.md

   programmers and compilers
 - when converted to machine code, pseudoinstructions are translated into one or more MIPS instructions
 - load immediate pseudoinstruction (li) loads a 32-bit constant using a combination of lui and ori instructions
-- no operation pseudoinstruction (nop, pronounced “no op”) performs no operation
+- no operation pseudoinstruction (nop, pronounced "no op") performs no operation
     - PC is incremented by 4 upon its execution
     - no other registers or memory values are altered
     - the machine code for the nop instruction is 0x00000000.